Batsto Lake Trail – Wharton State Forest

 The big Batona Trail sign reads “25 miles Brenden Bryne, Batsto Village 2 miles”.
 There is also a smaller sign for Batsto Lake Trail.

-Batona trail sign
+Batona trail sign.

 2.6 – Get a glimpse of Batsto River from a viewpoint.

-View of Batsto River
+View of Batsto River.

 A kayaker glided by as we stood at the edge of the river.

-Kayaker on the Batsto River
+Kayaker on the Batsto River.

 3.1 – Continue on WHITE as BLUE joins in from the left.
 Batsto Lake comes more into view as the trail starts hugging the lake.

-Batsto Lake
+Batsto Lake.

+3.6 – The RED trail joins in.
+Now the trail is WHITE-BLUE-RED back to the lot.
 Turn LEFT onto an sand road and pass near a maintenance area.
 Blazes appear in a bit.
 Follow WHITE back to the lot.

 To visit Batsto Village… walk through to beyond the visitor center.
 Wander around the various buildings.